Homepage of the site 'What to do with your life?'

 What is impermanence?

-The importance of fully living the present is also found in ACT (Acceptance and Commitment Therapy), of which it is axis 4.
+We find the importance of living fully in the present in the context of ACT therapy, of which it constitutes axis 4.

 Article Wikipedia : Thérapie cognitive basée sur la pleine conscience